Housing Chapter

 In our neighborhood (which my husband and I spent years saving for, selecting, and improving), a wealthy developer bought a nearby home this year.
 He immediately started cutting down trees (without permits) and is planning to squeeze 18 units (9 infill toolkit homes and 9 ADUs) on the one property, which can potentially be rented or sold separately.
 He is unwilling to meet with us.
 The neighbors are distressed and angry.
 It seems that we have no voice and no power to protect our neighborhood or homes.
 This is so wrong!

-Kees 1 day ago
+Kees about 1 month ago

 The city has made a great start with getting lots of studio and 1-bedroom apartment buildings up, but we're not seeing larger units being built.
 Families need 2+ bedrooms.
 The city cites the housing preference survey, saying that urban residential and small-scale residential are the most preferred housing types.
 But suburban is a close third - in fact, it's basically tied with urban residential, and I wonder if the difference is even statistically significant (there isn't an analysis of statistical significance here, but 1% doesn't feel like it would be).
 In order to get in these small scale residential and suburban homes, the city is going to need to expand its boundaries.
 Add more UGAs to the north side of Bellingham, in the King Mountain and Cordata areas.
 These areas are less ecologically sensitive than the areas east and south of the city.
 To me, it's simple.
 We need housing, we have land north of the city that can accommodate that housing with a little investment, so let's put houses there.
 We could meet the city's other goals too by adding in small-scale commercial and other services.

-Catherine Moore 3 days ago
+Catherine Moore about 1 month ago

 More affordable quality housing for residents and families.
 Housing for residents to buy and stay in our community and city, not housing that will be purchased by companies to rent out at exorbitant prices or just prioritizes students.
 Include housing and supports for our unhoused residents, not sweeps.
 Quality housing for all of residents that is built well, not cheaply thrown together.
 Invest in people wanting to stay and live in our community, not just students because of the increased enrollments at WWU and students moving off campus.
 Provide affordable options to residents who want to stay here and not get pushed out.
 However, this should be done in harmony with our beautiful surrounding environment and nature and our community.
 The Barkley Urban Village is ugly, devoid of any personality; it looks like the aesthetics of gentrification.